A Beauteous Tree: Margaret Fuller’s Femality

 Beauteous Tree features artwork by Lolita Develay, James Gobel, Mary Cady Johnson, Holly Lay, Eric LoPresti, Zully Mejia, Amadeo Modigliani, Harold Paris, JK Russ, Lance L. Smith, Xiaomeng Tang, and Mary Warner.

-A Beauteous Tree: Margaret Fuller’s Femality runs from May 28 - July 9, 2021.
+A Beauteous Tree: Margaret Fuller’s Femality runs from May 28 - July 24, 2021.
 Entry to the museum is free.
-Please see the Marjorie Barrick Museum of Art website to read our safety guidelines and make a timed reservation before you visit.
+Please see the Marjorie Barrick Museum of Art website to read our safety guidelines.

 Jenessa Kenway would like to give thanks to the Nevada Humanities, The National Endowment for the Humanities, Bobbie Ann Howell for their generous support; to Margaret Campe at the Jean Nidetch CARE Center for partnering with her and seeing the merit in her project and showing patience through every step of the process; to the Margaret Fuller Society for their exceptional support and encouragement; for the swift and helpful guidance of Michele Frankovich and Stephanie Paige at UNLV Office of Sponsored Programs; to all the participating artists for taking a chance on her tree portrait idea; to Dr. John Hay for introducing her to Margaret Fuller and nurturing her interest; to Dr. Beth Rosenberg for guiding her through feminist theory; to the wonderful staff of the Marjorie Barrick for believing in her exhibition concept and for their willingness to stop whatever they were doing and talk about the show with her whenever she needed.